Initial results reveal more than 760 genetic dependencies across multiple cancers, suggesting opportunities for developing new treatments

 RNAi silences genes using small pieces of RNA called small interfering RNAs (siRNAs).
 To run a genome-wide RNAi screen, researchers expose cells to pools of siRNAs and track the cells’ behavior.

-do with perturbed cells is allow them to keep growing over time and see which ones thrive,” study co-senior author David Root, an institute scientist and director of the Genetic Perturbation Platform at the Broad, explained.
-“If cells with a certain gene
+perturbed cells is allow them to keep growing over time and see which ones thrive,” study co-senior author David Root, an institute scientist and director of the Genetic Perturbation Platform at the Broad, explained.
+“If cells with a certain gene silenced

 Twenty percent of the dependencies the team discovered were associated with genes previously identified as potential drug targets.